chizuru-nina-yamauchi/Charity-Organization-Console-Based-Application/README.md

 ## First
-This was my assignment for online Java course.
+This was my solution for my assignment in online Java course.
+My original repository for this assignment is private in organization group on GitHub and I imported my code to this repository.
+This was a big assignment for me and I had to fix and improved my code many times including handling the cases when the users enter with the wrong format, the ID doesn't exist.
+But git histories of methods, code related to case 1 - case 24 in each file are in an original private repository.
-The result and what I use at the end.
+The result photos and what I used to build the application is at the end of this README.

 ---
 ### Level of Difficulty: Hard